HruthikKumarRudravaram/ai-engineering-portfolio/README.md

 A collection of targeted academic and independent projects demonstrating data engineering, classical machine learning, and generative AI architectures focused on business operations, risk automation, and workflow efficiency.

-This portfolio is structured for AI Engineer, Agents & Experimentation roles, with emphasis on:

 - **Operational impact:** reducing manual review effort and accelerating business decisions.
 - **Efficiency and automation:** routing repetitive work through AI/ML systems.